 Drew has been offered numerous recording and publishing contracts over the years but has always turned them down for deeply principled and ethical reasons.
 He understood long ago that in signing such “deals” his music would most likely be used to sell unconscious products, thus helping perpetuate a toxic paradigm.
-Drew has always acted in part as a “Green publisher” and is always interested in licensing his music to truly green products and services, independent films, documentaries, environmental and social justice issues, independent radio, public sponsored media and other such noble causes.
+Drew has always acted in part as a “Green publisher” and is always interested in licensing his music to truly green products and services, independent films, documentaries, environmental and social issues, unconsolidated independent media, public sponsored media, buy-local, nativism and other such noble causes.
 As he says when people thank him for the free use of his music “I’m and energetic philanthropist, its my pleasure!”
 The times have caught up with Drew’s vision, the lean, clean, green, renewable, energy conservation paradigm is upon us and Drew has been busy for years writing the soundtrack.

 Drew began writing poetry at age 7, he would often roam the forest on his families property writing in his small notebook he titled “My Thinking Spot”.
 He then started playing guitar and composing professionally at age 12.
 Drew says “My youth was blessed with the ability to enter into a deep and profound place of contemplation and reflection at a very young age.
 This blessing allowed me, once older, to pick the most effective direction to apply my life force.
 I feel truly blessed and spared in so many ways.”
 Drew has numerous poems and short stories, over a 150 original songs and has released six independent albums, so far: Rage, Flowers, Live From Bearsville studios, In My Movie, The Flesh and The Spirit… and Singing To The Choir.
 Drew now releases mostly singles, which can be downloaded, right here, off his website.

-Drew performs solo or with many different arrangements of musicians and instrumentation.
+Drew usually performs solo or with many different arrangements of musicians and instrumentation.
 Thus, “The Gathering” is a blend of those musicians, other artists and supporters who come together at Drew’s performances to celebrate live, original music.
 This provides for an exciting and ever evolving live show.